Stress fractures: understanding a common injury among athletes and learning how to prevent them

 Why are athletes particularly exposed?

-Stress fractures primarily affect athletes because their sport relies on repetition of the same actions and impacts.
+Stress fractures primarily affect athletes because their sport relies on the repetition of the same movements and impacts.
 Certain factors significantly increase the risk:

 • a sudden increase in training volume or intensity,